Theatre and Dance

 Introduces the students to the basic principles of sound design and technology.
 Related topics include physics of sound, use and maintenance of equipment, script analysis, and creative thinking.

 Principles and practices of theatrical lighting design.
-Course not available for major credit.

 Introduction to the study of literature through performance; reading, analysis, and performance of prose, poetry, nonfiction, and drama.